PyarakaSrikanth/Driving-Behavioral-Cloning/README.md

 ### CT Scan of The Model's Brain
 To find more about what features the model has learnt, a script was written to plot the activation maps of the model when fed with an input image.
 The script file **keras-vis.py** can be run as described near the top of this file.
+The images below show a sample input image and the activations it generates in the first convolution layer in LeNet5 and Nvidia models.
+The activation maps have different sizes because the architectures use different strides and so reduce the image size by different amounts.

 ![input image](writeup-resources/activations/2017_05_17_17_54_55_176.jpg)

 ![Activations for input image](https://github.com/farhanhubble/CarND-Behavioral-Cloning-P3/blob/master/writeup-resources/activations/respones/lenet5/2017_05_17_17_49_36_505-layer2-map.jpg)

 ![Activations for input image](https://github.com/farhanhubble/CarND-Behavioral-Cloning-P3/blob/master/writeup-resources/activations/respones/nvidia.h5/2017_05_17_17_49_36_505-layer2-map.jpg)

+## Results

+### Testing on Track

+The model described above was tested in autonomous mode.
+It was able to drive successflly without any major hiccups.
+There was some initial swerving but the car settled in the middle of the track and did many laps while staying in the center.
+The video of this test run is available in this repository as [video.mp4](https://github.com/farhanhubble/CarND-Behavioral-Cloning-P3/blob/master/video.py) and also on [YouTube](https://youtu.be/ZyJvs_rIiNg).
+A third person view of a similar test can be viewed on [YouTube](https://youtu.be/-WX04XmoqR4).

+### Know Limitations

+* The car swerves wildly if driving speed is too high.
+This has been redmedied to some degree by reducing overfitting as descibed above.
+This could be because at high speed the position of the car changes significantly by time the model returns a prediction.
+For the time being the top speed has been fixed at 20MPH to remedy this.
+It would be interesting to train a model on a combination of speed, throttle and camera images.
+Intuitively, the model should learn to focus on different parts of the vertical strech of a frame depending on the current speed.

+* The model performs poorly if simulator graphics quality is changed significantly.
+This is likely due to a big diffrence between the frame images in the two scenarios.
+This can be confirmed by looking at the activation maps for images taken of the same portion of a track at different quality settings.